 Fair Trading (Prepaid Funerals Code of Practice) Regulations 2020 (the code) is a new mandatory code of practice for Western Australia's prepaid funeral industry.

-The code, which comes into effect on 1 March 2021, will ensure any funds are managed within secure investments under the name of the client, until they are required.
+The code ensures any funds are managed within secure investments under the name of the client, until they are required.

 The code will only apply to prepaid funeral contracts entered into from 1 March 2021.

 Key elements of the code

 Funeral organisers must give consumers clear information, developed by the investment manager, about where any prepaid funeral funds will be invested.